 The unusually chilly temps have temporarily put my seasonal watermelon obsession on hold in favor of comfort foods.
 Monday’s baked beans were pretty fantastic on their own, but I thought I’d take them to a whole new level of deliciousness and serve them with some vegan and gluten-free cornbread.

-My very first post on this blog was actually for cornbread, so it holds a special place in my heart.
+My very first post on this blog was actually for a simple vegan cornbread, so it holds a special place in my heart.
 That, and I cringe a little when I look back at the photography.
 It was by no means bad, but I like to think I’ve made some progress over the last eight months.
 It’s also a little awkward to re-read my posts for some reason.
 Kind of like finding an old diary?
 I don’t know.
 Hopefully I’m the only one who feels embarrassed for me.

-- 2 flax eggs (2 Tbs ground flax, 6 Tbs water)
+- 2 flax eggs (2 tablespoons ground flax, 6 tablespoons warm water)

-- Pre-heat the oven to 425 degrees.
+- Pre-heat the oven to 425 degrees F.

-- Lightly grease an 8-inch-square baking dish.
+- Lightly grease an 8-inch-square baking dish with coconut oil.

 - In a large bowl, combine the gluten-free all-purpose flour, garbanzo bean flour, cornmeal, baking powder, xanthan gum, and sea salt.

 - Add the ‘flax eggs’, sugar, non-dairy milk, and coconut oil to the dry ingredients.
 Whisk until combined.